Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Supervised-Learning-Aided Communication Framework

-When the number of repetitions approaches infinity, this detection strategy is equivalent to the optimal ML detection method, because the empirical distribution converges to the corresponding true distribution by the law of large numbers.
-When $L$ is insufficient, however, there is a non-zero probability that ${\bf y}[n] \notin \mathcal{Y}_{\rm t}=\cup_{k=1}^K\mathcal{Y}_{{\rm t},k}$.
-In this case, the detection method in \eqref{Eq_eMLD0} fails to detect a correct symbol vector because ${\hat p}({\bf y}[n]| {\bf x}_k) = 0$ for all $k$.
-To resolve this problem, the receiver finds a set of vectors that are closest to ${\bf y}[n]$ among the received signal vectors in $\mathcal{Y}_{{\rm t}}$, and then use these vectors to select the optimal index $k$, as illustrated in Fig. \ref{fig:concept}(a).
+When the number of training repetitions in the learning phase approaches infinity (i.e., $L\rightarrow \infty$), the empirical distribution converges to the corresponding true distribution by the law of large numbers.
+In this ideal case, by the definition, the eMLD method in \eqref{Eq_eMLD0} is the optimal MLD method of the MIMO system with low-resolution ADCs, regardless of the number of precision bits at the ADCs.

+Unfortunately, when $L$ is insufficient, eMLD is no more optimal for two reasons: 1) the empirical conditional PMF is different from the true conditional PMF, and 2) there is a non-zero probability event that a received quantized vector during the detection phase has not been learned during the previous learning phase, which obviously results in a detection failure.
+To resolve these problems, we extend the detection rule in \eqref{Eq_eMLD0} by considering a set of quantized vectors in $\mathcal{Y}_{{\rm t}}$ that are closest to the received quantized vector.
 Let $\mathcal{N}({\bf y}[n])$ be the set of the closest vectors to ${\bf y}[n]$ among the vectors in $\mathcal{Y}_{{\rm t}}$ with respect to the Euclidean distance, i.e.,